You found the good link. This one gets you 30 days free, not the standard 14.Claim it here

 Affiliate Disclosure: This page contains affiliate links.
 If you sign up via our links we may earn a commission at no cost to you.
-This does not affect our rankings -- we test every platform independently.
+This does not affect our rankings.
+We test every platform independently.

 Every marketing agency eventually hits the same wall.